B16f00t/whapa/README.md

 Here we must put our company logo, company or unit name, as well as the assigned registration number, unit or group where we belong, who is the examiner and we can also specify notes on the report.

-To generate the report we must specify the flag"-r" or -r EN" if we want the report in English, as well as"-r ES" if we want the report in Spanish.
+To generate the report we must specify the flag "-r" or "-r EN" if we want the report in English, as well as "-r ES" if we want the report in Spanish.

 Usage example: python -m -r -u 34XXX230775 (Creates a report of the conversation with the user 34XXX230775)

-Note that to create a report that makes sense to the reader you must always specify a user with the flag"-u" or a group with the flag"-g".
-(To know the group number we want to use in our report we can first use the command "python whapa.py -i" and then copy and paste it into the command "python -m -r -g PASTE-HERE-GROUPNUMBER@g.us").
+Note that to create a report that makes sense to the reader you must always specify a user with the flag "-u" or a group with the flag "-g".
+(To know the group number we want to use in our report we can first use the command "python whapa.py -i" and then copy and paste it into the command "python -m -r -g PASTE-HERE-GROUPNUMBER@g.us"), or the flag "-a", which creates a report of all conversations held (slow option).

+If you copy the "wa.db" database into the same directory as the script, the phone number will be displayed along with the name.

 For the report to contains the images, videos, documents... you must copy the "WhatsApp/Media" folder of your phone to the whapa directory.